Joshua 24 – The Covenant Renewed

 a.
 And Eleazar the son of Aaron died: Eleazar’s death meant that another link with the wilderness generation had passed.
 Now Phinehas was High Priest.

 b.
-They buried him: As the generations pass, they are each challenged to conquer the land of blessing and promise that God has for them – and we will do it, as they pay close heed to our Joshua, to Jesus Christ.
+They buried him: As the generations pass, they are each challenged to conquer the land of blessing and promise that God has for them – and we will do it, as we pay close heed to our Joshua, to Jesus Christ.

 ©2018 David Guzik – No distribution beyond personal use without permission